daz4126/Nanny-State/README.md

 </div>

+The view is based on the state.
 When a user interacts with the page, the `Update` function changes the state and the view is automatically re-rendered to reflect these changes.

 ## Background